adeo/mozaic-design-system/src/pages/GetStarted/Developers/npmScriptTutorial/index.md

 order: 7
 ---

-# Setup a project using garden and npm scripts
+# Setup a project using mozaic and npm scripts

-In this example, in order to familiarize with garden, we will setup a simple web dev environement :
+In this example, in order to familiarize with mozaic, we will setup a simple web dev environement :

 - Install and configure our postcss build pipeline
-- Import our first garden SCSS tools and settings, and use them
+- Import our first mozaic SCSS tools and settings, and use them
 - Configure stylelinnt to auto-fix our styling mistakes
-- Build a live-reload dev server and use Garden static assets in our project
+- Build a live-reload dev server and use Mozaic static assets in our project

 You have read [the presentation tab and followed the installation steps](/getStarted/developers/) (or you should have).